As seen in:

 6. Add Other Sections to Your Resume

 It’s not groundbreaking news that accountants need to learn their whole life.
-How else would you do your job unless staying up to date with 20+ reforms in the tax law only in 2020?
+How else would you do your job unless staying up to date with 20+ reforms in the tax law?

 You must know what you’re doing and love it, too.
 How you show your dedication to accounting beyond your experience and educational background?

 - You can say that you’ve got some fancy licenses and certifications on your resume.
 When you’re 18, you can start taking the Certified Public Accountant exam.
 Make room for the CPA even in your resume profile.

 - Don’t skip the details and hobbies & interests section in your resume.
 They will play to your advantage if the things you do showcase your skills.

 - Accounting is the language of business.
 What about Spanish, Mandarin, or German?
 If you speak these languages, too, add them to your resume.